 Now you can see him waste money on mystery tech or get his advice on whether the latest expensive smartphone is worth it.
 Whether it’s posing enthusiastically with the latest releases on Instagram or in his YouTube tech reviews, Austin doesn’t take himself too seriously and lets the tech geek shine through.

-Estafannie is a software engineer with a whacky sense of humour.
+Estafannie is a software engineer with a whacky sense of humor.
 She makes tutorials on how things work and DIY how-tos for a growing community.
-Her content is truly singular, and always a really entertaining watch.
+Her content is truly unique, and always a really entertaining watch.

 You will be amazed by her fun and completely offbeat ways of applying technology!
 Going from explaining how she made a 3D printed Daft Punk helmet, to making an automated French press, the theme of her videos are unpredictable and varied and will leave you curious to see more.

-For more informations, visit our website here: Influence4You
+For more information, visit our website here: Influence4You

 And if you are looking to launch your next influence campaign, contact us here